curiousML/bmal/bamal/docs/source/index.rst

-.. bmal documentation master file, created by sphinx-quickstart.
+.. bamal documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project bmal's API docs!
+Welcome to project bamal's API docs!
 =============================================

 .. toctree::